 In practise, three group conversations will run simultaneously with around 10 participants in each group to allow for a frank and insightful discussion.
 Every conversation is led by a EYL who introduces the topic, after which the discussion will involve all participating EYLs.

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering, you give your permission to use your image.
 Should you have any questions, please contact us.

 How African tech is helping civil societies become more resilient

-Author and Entrepreneur Founder of EMERGING Valley, and StartupBRICS and 2020 European Young Leader (EYL40)
+Author, Entrepreneur and Founder of EMERGING Valley, and StartupBRICS and 2020-2021 European Young Leader (EYL40)

 - Passionate about all things digital, Samir founded EMERGING Valley as an international summit on African innovation to connect tech start-ups with investors, thinkers and decision-makers across continents.

 Bestselling Author, Theoretical Physicist and 2020-2021 European Young Leader (EYL40)

 - Paolo is an award-winning Italian writer and theoretical physicist.
 His new book, “How Contagion Works,” is intended as a record of his experience during the coronavirus outbreak in Italy.

 Founder and CEO of Solenica, Inventor of the smart lighting robot ‘Caia’ and 2020-2021 European Young Leader (EYL40)